 The ribbed garment provides the best form of fit among other black shirts.
 They stretch to meet the size of the individual wearing them.
-This is good news for the consumers who wear it but makes printing a problem.
-When ribbed garment is put on the press, it is not stretched out and the ink goes only on top of the ribs.
-After when the shirt is put on, the inks pull apart, exposing the gap between the ribs that are not printed.
+That is good news for the consumers who wear it but makes printing a problem.
+When the ribbed garment is put on the press, it is not stretched out, and the ink goes only on top of the ribs.
+After the shirt is put on, the inks pull apart, exposing the gap between the ribs that are not printed.

-We can apply more pressure on the press to try to force the ink into the gaps but it will not get the level of detail, it is supposed to deliver.
-This is why, it is advisable that printers don’t print ribbed garments and if customers insist, you have to let them know of its flaws.
+We can pressure the press to try to force the ink into the gaps, but it will not get the level of detail it is supposed to deliver.
+That is why printers shouldn’t print ribbed garments, and if customers insist, you have to let them know of its flaws.

 05. Issues in Printing Hoodies:

-- Double lined hoodies can only print one color ink and no underbase.
+- Double-lined hoodies can only print one color ink and no under the base.
 As they slide around on the press one cannot accurately register multiple colors.

 - Hoodies are made with thick fabric and soak up a lot of ink.
 The color of the sweatshirt may influence the color of the print.
-To get the highest quality of print when going over zippers or pockets, it is recommended to use a 100% cotton.
-Or an 80/20 blend and using all discharge colors without the underbase.
+To get the highest print quality when going over zippers or pockets, it is recommended to use 100% cotton.
+Or an 80/20 blend and using all discharge colors without the under-base.

 - The same design cannot be printed on hoodies as well as a t-shirt.
 Because it requires a different set of equipment and setting.
 So getting the same design on t-shirts as well as hoodies may cost extra.